 The first thing we did was to take a course on art collecting.
 You’d think art collecting is simple – you just buy a lot of art.
 But theres far more to it.
 Should you theme your collection for example, is there a particular subject or era you’d like to explore, an artist you’d like to collect in depth.
 Some collectors take their collections incredibly seriously – they’re connoisseurs in their chosen area.
 For us it was more about having fun.
 We loved getting out to artist studios, connecting with interesting people, broadening our imaginations with the type of art we discovered.

-We took a course at the Whitechapel Gallery which gave us more of an insight into collecting.
+We took courses on Art History and Collecting at Tate and the Whitechapel Gallery which gave us more of an insight into collecting.
 We read all sorts of books (back in 2006 buying emerging art was a big thing and there were new books coming out practically every week), including Collecting Contemporary by Adam Lindemann.

 We went to art fairs (Miami was our favourite – parties on the beach).
 We joined patrons groups, had dinners in artist studios, sponsored an art prize and took part in panel discussions to talk about our collection.
 The really big collectors started their own foundations to rival museums.
 It was so much fun.
 Sadly when the financial markets crashed in 2008 many of the smaller galleries closed up shop and the market constricted.

-We now have a collection of just over 200 works of art, most of which are on the walls of The Arts Building in London.
-We’re certainly not coinesseurs in the way some collectors are, but we’re still passionate about our collection.
+We now have a collection of just over 300 works of art.
 We loan pieces out to exhibitions and biennials and one day we’ll sit down and write a book about it all for anyone who is interested.